 These paragraphs are condensed from the longer account that was compiled by the Christians at Smyrna and sent as a letter to believers throughout the region.

 Christians today generally think of Christmas as the central birthday observance of the Christian church.
 But the early Christians had no Christmas celebration.
-We and they do not even know exactly when Jesus was born, but scholars agree that it was sometime between 7 and 4 BC December 25 as Christ's birth date was not introduced until the mid-300s.
+We and they do not even know exactly when Jesus was born, but scholars agree that it was sometime between 7 and 4 BC, December 25, as Christ's birth date was not introduced until the mid-300s.
 The celebration of Christmas was introduced late in the fourth century to adapt and replace Roman pagan festivals.

-Easter was the important time of celebration for the early church.
+Easter was an important time of celebration for the early church.
 But they also had their "birthday" celebrations.
 Not Christmas, but the dates of the martyrdoms of courageous believers who gave their lives for the faith.
 These were the birthdays they cared about--for them, the day of martyrdom was the "birthday" of the martyrs, the day they were "born" into the presence of God.

 So the dates when great leaders and witnesses like Polycarp died were set aside as times for celebration, worship and remembering their testimony.
-From such celebrations the believers drew strength and courage to face their own ordeals.
+From such celebrations, the believers drew strength and courage to face their own ordeals.